fmstacco/healthylife-organicshop/README.md

 4. Override and set the URLS for static and media files using your custom domain and new locations.

-5. Push the changes and now it is posible to see the static folder with all static files inside.
+5. Push the changes and now it is possible to see the static folder with all static files inside.

 * **Caching, Media Files & Stripe**

-Caching, Media files and Stripe was also configured folloing [CI guidance](https://www.youtube.com/watch?v=r-HJv_MyOqw&t=43s).
+Caching, Media files and Stripe was also configured following [CI guidance](https://www.youtube.com/watch?v=r-HJv_MyOqw&t=43s).

 ### **Forking this repository on GitHub**

 A fork of this repository can be made which will allow you to make changes to this project without affecting the original repository.

-The steps below should be followed to ***fork*** the respository:
+The steps below should be followed to ***fork*** the repository:

 1. Log in to ***GitHub*** and find the [repository](https://github.com/fmstacco/healthylife-organicshop).